Get started

 Onboard clusters

-Kubernetes Lens relies on an agent to collect cluster metrics.
-To onboard a Kubernetes cluster, you need to install the agent on the cluster.
+Kubernetes Intelligence relies on the Kubernetes Intelligence agent (PerfectScale Exporter) to collect cluster metrics.
+To onboard a Kubernetes cluster, you need to have the agent installed on the cluster.

 -